near/NEPs/specs/ChainSpec/Consensus.md

 Each block belongs to a particular epoch, and has a particular height.
 The largest height block accepted by a particular node is its head.

-Each epoch has a set of block producers who are assigned to produce blocks in the epoch, and has an assigned block producer for each height in the epoch.
+Each epoch has a set of block producers who are assigned to produce blocks in the epoch, and has an assigned block producer for each height in the epoch (to whom we refer as *block proposer at `h`*).
 The block producers and the assignments in a particular epoch are known from the first block of the *preceding* epoch.

 Consecutive blocks do not necessarily have sequential heights.
 A block at height `h` can have as its previous block a block with height `h-1` or lower.